ayertay/Finding-Lane-Lines/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 6 steps.
+First, I converted the images to grayscale, then I applied smoothing.

+After that, image went through Canny edge detection and got cut so that only highway was left.

+With that image, since only lane lines were visible, I extracted the coordinates of the lines through Hough Transform.

+Using those coordinates, I drew lines over the lanes.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by creating 4 arrays

+that holds x and y coordinates of the right and left lane.
+Slope of the right lane was bigger than 0.5, while the left lane's slope was

+smaller than -0.5.
+Using that, I sorted them out but added an upper limit for the slope to filter out outliers.
+After I found the slope

+I found the starting and ending points and drew a line through them.

 If you'd like to include images to show how the pipeline works, here is how to include an image: